Conditional predictive inference for stable algorithms

 \subsubsection{Tolerance regions}

 A rather well researched and classical topic in the statistics literature is the construction of so called tolerance regions or tolerance limits, which are closely related to prediction regions.
-A tolerance region is a set valued estimate $TR_\alpha(T_n)\subseteq\R^m$ based on i.i.d. $m$-variate data $z_1,\dots, z_n$, $T_n = (z_1,\dots, z_n)$, such that the probability of covering an independent copy $z_0$ is close to a prescribed confidence level.
-More precisely, a $(p,1-\alpha)$ tolerance region $TR$ is such that $P^n(P^{n+1}(z_0\in TR\|T_n)\ge p)=1-\alpha$, and $TR$ is called a $\beta$-expectation tolerance region, if $\E_{P^n}[P^{n+1}(z_0\in TR\| T_n)] = P^{n+1}(z_0\in TR) = \beta$ \citep[cf.][]{Krish09}.
-The study of non-parametric tolerance regions goes back at least to \citet{Wilks41, Wilks42}, \citet{Wald43} and \citet{Tukey47} (see \citet{Krish09} for an overview and further references) and is traditionally based on the theory of order statistics of i.i.d. data.
+A tolerance region is a set valued estimate $TR(T_n)\subseteq\R^m$ based on i.i.d. $m$-variate data $z_1,\dots, z_n$, $T_n = (z_1,\dots, z_n)$, such that the probability of covering an independent copy $z_0$ is close to a prescribed confidence level.
+More precisely, a $(1-\alpha, \rho)$ tolerance region $TR$ is such that $\P(\P(z_0\in TR\|T_n)\ge 1-\alpha)=\rho$, and $TR$ is called a $(1-\alpha)$-expectation tolerance region, if $\E[\P(z_0\in TR\| T_n)] = \P(z_0\in TR) = 1-\alpha$ \citep[cf.][]{Krish09}.
+The study of non-parametric tolerance regions goes back at least to \citet{Wilks41, Wilks42}, \citet{Wald43} and \citet{Tukey47} \citep[see][for an overview and further references]{Krish09} and is traditionally based on the theory of order statistics of i.i.d. data.
 These researchers already obtained multivariate distribution-free methods, that is, tolerance regions that achieve a certain type of validity in finite samples without imposing parametric assumptions.
-The connection to prediction regions is apparent.
-If $z_i=(x_i,y_i)$, then a tolerance region $TR_\alpha(T_n)$ for $z_0 = (x_0,y_0)$ can be immediately used to define a prediction region for $y_0$, by setting $PR_\alpha(T_n,x_0) = \{y: (x_0,y)\in TR_\alpha(T_n)\}$.
+The connection to prediction regions is apparent: If $z_i=(x_i,y_i)$, then a tolerance region $TR(T_n)$ for $z_0 = (x_0,y_0)$ can be immediately used to obtain a prediction region for $y_0$ by setting $PR(T_n,x_0) = \{y: (x_0,y)\in TR(T_n)\}$.
 However, this is arguably not the most economical way of constructing a prediction region.
-In fact, the construction of a multivariate and possibly high-dimensional tolerance region appears to be a more ambitious goal than the construction of a prediction region for an univariate response variable.
+In fact, the construction of a multivariate and possibly high-dimensional tolerance region appears to be a more ambitious goal than the construction of a prediction region for a univariate response variable.